The two greatest things we can teach our children is to love and to serve. Both of these can be done by volunteering as a family.

 - Be sure kids and parents have CPR/First Aid training so they can help with life-saving services if necessary.

-Additional Ideas for Volunteering in Your Community
+Additional Ideas for Volunteering as a Family in Your Community

 - Volunteer to deliver Meals on Wheels in your neighborhood, perfect for parent and young children.

 - Grow vegetables and offer extra produce to people who don’t have space to garden.

 - Have kids draw special pictures.
 Use these as wrapping paper, tucking inside them a piece of wrapped candy or silk flower, along with a note and hand them out to people in your community like a cashier, librarian or other community helpers.